 Retain for one year after the permits are expended, then dispose of.
 Legal Records - Archdiocese of Chicago Policies and Procedures, Book IV, Part I, Section 902.5 - Sacramental Records, Death Registers

-Combination Sacramental Register 2012/11/39
+Combination Sacramental Register

 A sacramental register containing more than one sacrament performed at a parish.
-Maintain each sacrament as required by canon law and archdiocesan policy.
+Maintain each sacrament as required by Cannon Law and Archdiocesan Policy.
+Retention: